A winter geodesic tent in a whiteout

 Strength and Safety

 A tent's strength comes from the sum of the parts and not one above the other.
-Our range of tents combine the very best of materials to make them strong enough to support a good dumping of snow, yet still able to withstand a blast from an unsheltered windstorm.
+Our range of tents combines the very best of materials to make them strong enough to support a good dumping of snow, yet still able to withstand a blast from an unsheltered windstorm.
 And for colour choice, green tents are more discreet and red tents are easily spotted on a mountainside.

 Home Comforts